open-mmlab/mmsegmentation/docs/en/advanced_guides/structures.md

   seg_logit = model(img, data_sample)
 ```

 Thanks to the unified data structures, the data flow between each module in the algorithm libraries, such as [`visualizer`](./visualizers.md), [`evaluator`](./evaluation.md), [`dataset`](./datasets.md), is greatly simplified.
 In MMSegmentation, we make the following conventions for different data types.

 - **xxxData**: Single granularity data annotation or model output.
 Currently MMEngine has three built-in granularities of [`xxx_data`](https://github.com/open-mmlab/mmengine/tree/main/mmengine/structures), including instance-level data (`InstanceData`), pixel-level data (`PixelData`) and image-level label data (`LabelData`).
   MMSegmentation currently only supports semantic segmentation task thus it only uses `PixelData`.
 - **xxxDataSample**: inherited from [`BaseDataElement`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/structures/base_data_element.py), used to hold **all** annotation and prediction information that required by a single task.
-For example, [`SegDataSample`](https://github.com/open-mmlab/mmsegmentation/blob/1.x/mmseg/structures/seg_data_sample.py) for the semantic segmentation.
+  In MMSegmentation, we have encapsulated the semantic segmentation task data abstractions: [`SegDataSample`](https://github.com/open-mmlab/mmsegmentation/blob/1.x/mmseg/structures/seg_data_sample.py).

 In general, `BaseDataElement` has two types of data, one is `data` type which includes various types ground truth such as bounding boxes, instance masks and semantic masks, the other is `metainfo` type which includes meta information of dataset such as `img_shape` and `img_id` to ensure　completeness of data.
 When creating new `BaseDataElement`, users should make explicit claim and discrimination on these two types of properties.

-In the following, we will introduce the practical application of data elements **xxxData** and data samples **xxxDataSample** in MMSegmentation, respectively.
+In the following, we will introduce the practical application of data elements **Semantic Segmentation PixelData** and data samples Semantic Segmentation Data Abstraction **SegDataSample** in MMSegmentation, respectively.

-## Data elements xxxData

-`InstanceData`, `PixelData` and `LabelData` are the base data elements defined in `MMEngine` to encapsulate different granularity of annotation data or model output.
-In MMSegmentation, we only used `PixelData` for encapsulating the data types actually used in semantic segmentation task.

-### Semantic Segmentation PixelData
+## Semantic Segmentation PixelData

 In the semantic segmentation task, the model concentrate on pixel-level image samples, so we use `PixelData` to encapsulate the data needed for this task.
 Typically, its required training annotation and prediction output contains pixel-level labels.
 The following code example shows how to use the `PixelData` data abstraction interface to encapsulate the data types used in the semantic segmentation task.